 No. Because the emergency financial aid grant is not includible in your gross income, you cannot claim any deduction or credit for expenses paid with the grant including the tuition and fees deduction, the American Opportunity Credit, or the Lifetime Learning Credit.
 For more information, please visit the Internal Revenue Service website.

-Are my tuition and mandatory fees for fall 2020 different if I choose to take one or all online courses?
+Are my tuition and mandatory fees for spring 2021 different if I choose to take one or all online courses?